mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 ### Tasks for you

-* Connect a 2nd LED to your Relay and edit the code so that you can control both LEDs with speech command.
-You should be able to Turn on/ Turn off both LED's independently with speech command.
+* Connect a second LED to your Relay and edit the code so that you can control both LEDs with voice command.
+You should be able to Turn on/ Turn off both LED's independently with speech command (_Hint: Build two new functions to Turn on/ Turn off the 2nd LED, and call them in your while loop_)
-* You can use a breadboard to distribute the power source from the Raspberry Pi to the LEDs.
+- You can use a breadboard to distribute the power source from the Raspberry Pi to the LEDs.
-* _Hint: Build two new functions to Turn on/ Turn off the 2nd LED, and call them in your while loop_

 ### Takeaways from this lab experiment